Fermat-ORG/fermat-framework/README.md

 In this layer we have 3 Addons

+### Device User

-	* Device User: Supports the multiple users per device functionality.
+Supports the multiple users per device functionality.

+### Intra User

-	* Intra User: Manages the information of other users within the network of platform users.
+Manages the information of other users within the network of platform users.

+### Entra User

-	* Entra User: Manages the information of entities which are outside the platform, like users of crypto currencies that are not using the platform but third party wallets.
+Manages the information of entities which are outside the platform, like users of crypto currencies that are not using the platform but third party wallets.

 ## 6- License